MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 Filters applied to the page in the [Multi metric ribbon chart](#multi-metric-ribbon-chart), affect this chart's display as follows:

 * *No filters applied* - Columns display the peak timepoint every 20 minutes.
-Each column has three colors that represent the overages elements.

 * *Filters are applied* - The visuals displays every 30-second timepoint.
 To view granular data, select a date from the multi metric ribbon chart's x-axis.